To my readers......

 12. Guys In Uniform - Cover of Uniform Magazine, Issue 2

-Guys in Uniform also published 3 issues of their own glossy 'Uniform Magazine' (above).
+Guys in Uniform also published their own glossy 'Uniform Magazine' starting ca.1978.
 Surprisingly, though, it only carried black and white photos, although the ad above (image 10) makes it clear that they were selling colour prints.
+It was intended to be quarterly but lasted only for 3 issues.
+The heavy bias towards mature men and fetish may have been too niche.

 ~